-Currently you can get hardcopy only after making a viewed plot.
-Ideally, ASAP should allow you to choose the device for plotting when you set up the plotter.
+Currently one can get hardcopy only after making a viewed plot.
+Ideally, ASAP should allow choosing the plotting device when you set up the plotter.

 Multi-panel plotting is poor.
-Currently you can only add things (like lines, text, etc.) to the first panel.
+Currently one can only add things (like lines, text, etc.) to the first panel.
 Also, sd.plotter.set_range() sets the same range for multiple panels, while we would like it to be able to set the range for each independently, including the default ranges.

-The appearance of the plots need to be made a lot better.
-In principle matplotlib can make "publication quality" figures, but in practice you have to do alot of work to make it do that, and our plots are not good.
+The appearance of the plots need to be improved.
+In principle, matplotlib can make "publication quality" figures, but in practice a lot of work is required and the plots are not good.